ggandor/lightspeed.nvim/README.md

 ab████  ← vX   operate   vx →  █████b
 ```

+As you can see from the figure, `x` goes to the end of the match, while `X`
+stops just before - in an absolute sense, after - the end of the match (the
+equivalent of `T` for two-character search).
+In Operator-pending mode, the edge
+of the operated area always gets an offset of +2.
+This means that in the forward
+direction the motion becomes _inclusive_ (the end position will be included in
+the operation).

 In Operator-pending mode `x`/`X` are readily available mappings for X-mode.
 This
-seems a sensible default, as those keys are free in O-P mode; consider also the
+seems a sensible default, considering that those keys are free in O-P mode, and
-handy mnemonics, and the fact that `z` and `x` are physically right next to each
-other on a QWERTY keyboard.
+the handy visual mnemonic that `x` is physically to the right of `z` on a QWERTY
+keyboard (think about "pulling" the cursor forward).

 ### 1-character search (f/t)